neerajp99/sentimental_analysis_hotels/README.md

 # sentimental_analysis_hotels
-Mine Data and Performing Sentimental Analysis with Visualisations
+Mining Data and Performing Sentimental Analysis with Visualisations for CS-2376 @ Ashoka University

-*work in progress